-In book 10 of the Elements, a binomial-in Greek, $\dot{\epsilon}\kappa \delta \dot{v} o \dot{v} o \mu \dot{\alpha} \tau \omega v$ (from two names)-is a line formed by composition of two expressible lines that are commensurable in power only.
-It is first defined at Elem.
+In book 10 of the Elements, a binomial-in Greek, $\dot{\epsilon}\kappa \delta \dot{0} \dot{0} vo\mu \dot{\alpha}\tau \omega v$ (from two names)-is a line formed by composition of two expressible lines that are commensurable in power only.32 It is first defined at Elem.
 10.36 and its names are expressly mentioned dozens of times in the rest of book 10.
 In a diagram analogous to the one set out above, 10.36 amounts to saying that a line AC is a binomial if it is obtained by composing two expressible straight lines AB and BC such that AB is incommensurable with BC but the squares on them are measured by a common area.

-In a testimony whose reliability is controversial, however, Pappus, on the authority of Eudemus, assigns a seminal role to Theaetetus, who is reported to have introduced and named the three basic kinds of irrational lines (medial, binomial, and apotome), linking them to the three basic means (geometric, arithmetic, and harmonic respectively).
-At 968b19-20, the Peripatetic tract De lineis inse-
+In a testimony whose reliability is controversial, however, Pappus, on the authority of Eudemus, assigns a seminal role to Theaetetus, who is reported to have introduced and named the three basic kinds of irrational lines (medial, binomial, and apotome), linking them to the three basic means (geometric, arithmetic, and harmonic respectively).33 At 968b19-20, the Peripatetic tract De lineis insecabilibus mentions the binomial line as well as the apotome.34 It is, therefore, almost certain that the denomination "binomial" was introduced before the composition of Elem.
+10. Moreover, the lines from which an apotome is obtained by subtraction are expressly called its names in Elem.
+10.112-11435 and such names of an apotome are set in one-to-one correspondence with the names of a suitable binomial.
+This suggests that